nixnest/Awesome/README.md

 # Awesome stuff
-A list of useful, awesome, or otherwise notworthy things brought to you by \*nix nest.
+A list of useful, awesome, or otherwise noteworthy things brought to you by \*nix nest.

 - [Preamble](#preamble)
   - [Purpose](#purpose)